 Limitations and future studies

 The present study has some limitations.
 Firstly, there was significant variety among the participants in terms of the timeline of illness and immigration.
 Secondly, although this study aimed to investigate all kinds of family caregivers (parents, spouses, siblings), in practice, the vast majority of those who agreed to be interviewed were parents, and especially mothers.
-This limitation disrupts recruiting participants with different burden experiences and therefore may reduce the theoretical sensitivity of data analysis.
+This restricted sample of caregivers limited the ability to compare across participants with different burden experiences and therefore may have reduced the theoretical sensitivity of the data analysis.
 Thirdly, the lens adopted in the present study focused primarily on examining immigration adaptation processes; it gives less attention to the unique cultural background of FSU immigrants and the cultural changes they undergo upon immigration to Israel.

 It would be informative for quantitative follow-up studies to compare the burden experienced by ICs with the burden of non-ICs.
 Moreover, it is important to examine whether the double burden identified in this study among FSU immigrants in Israel is found among ICs from other cultural groups and contexts.